lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **_MTL_ 2.0.
 For _MTL_ 1.7, click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md)**

-- Click through the tabs on the bottom of the Excel sheet.
+- Click through the tabs on the bottom of the Excel spreadsheet.
 What options are there and what do they mean?
 Hints:
   - Data: Sortable report of data
   - Diag: Diagnostic data
   - Enc: Encounter types of visits
   - HF: Health Factors data related to visits
   - Meas: Measures or flag names
   - Viz: Visualization of trends
-     - Count: Aggregate Data table in Viz tabs

 - What filtering options are available?
   - Filter to your clinic or division to see trends for the last two years.